Best broker for Spanish investors

 Does using a nominee broker change my Modelo 720 obligations?

-No — the obligation is based on the economic reality of your assets, not the legal structure of how they are held.
-If you hold a beneficial interest in securities through a nominee account, those assets count toward the €50,000 threshold and must be declared.
-The declaration simply identifies the broker as the legal holder acting on your behalf.
+No. The obligation is based on the economic reality of your assets, not the legal holding structure.
+A beneficial interest in securities through a nominee account counts toward the €50,000 threshold and must be declared.
+The Modelo 720 simply identifies the broker as the legal holder acting on your behalf.
+Trade Republic, Trading 212, and XTB all use nominee structures — all three require the same Modelo 720 declaration as IBKR or DEGIRO.

 Which broker produces the best statements for a Spanish gestor?

 IBKR.
 It produces detailed activity reports including ISIN, acquisition cost, acquisition date, and year-end valuations — exactly what a gestor needs for Modelo 720 and capital gains declarations.
-DEGIRO and XTB also provide annual tax reports.
-Trading 212 provides transaction history, but the format may be less familiar to Spanish gestors; worth exporting and sharing in advance to confirm suitability.
+Trade Republic and DEGIRO also provide clear annual tax statements.
+XTB provides annual reports.
+Trading 212 provides full transaction history, though the format may require extra preparation for gestors unfamiliar with the platform — worth exporting and sharing in advance to confirm suitability.

 Are accumulating UCITS ETFs more tax-efficient in Spain?